Garfield: Caught in the Act: Plot

 The general plot summary of Garfield: Caught in the Act is shared between each version of the game.
-Odie scares Garfield while he is watching television, and he ends up falling on the television.
+Odie scares Garfield while he is watching television, and the latter ends up falling on it.
 In a rushed effort to repair the television before Jon catches them, Garfield and Odie attempt to put the banged up and broken pieces together.
 Without so much as a screwdriver, Garfield quickly reassembles the television, minus a part or two.
 As Garfield throws away the spare pieces, they become an electronic monster known as the Glitch.
 The Glitch transports Garfield into the television and now he must defeat the Glitch to make his way out.